Stay Tuned! Information on the 17th Annual Driving the Message Contest will be available soon!

 - Enter as many times as you like

-- Schools that submit at least 3 poster entries or 1 video entry could use Driving the Message as a one-time All-Risk activity for All-Stars Rewards credit.
+- Program schools that submit at least 3 poster entries or 1 video entry will earn All-Star Reward credit.

-- Entries with crashes, blood, bodies, and are fear-based do not fare well in judging and are not encouraged.
-Think positive safety messaging – address what happens when you do the right thing, change risky habits, or convince a friend to be safe.
+- We are looking for positive safety messaging focused on teens – address what happens when you do the right thing, change risky habits, or convince a friend to be safe.

-- You will be disqualified if your video entry displays an illegal or dangerous activity!
-Such as a video showing teens driving on a street while texting or not wearing a seat belt.
-Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, being in a vehicle while parked.
+- Fear-based messaging such as crashes, blood, and bodies is strongly discouraged.
+Entries that display illegal or dangerous activities such as a video showing teens driving on the street while texting or not wearing a seat belt will be disqualified.
+Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, or being in a vehicle while parked.

 - Submit entries in the highest quality possible.
-Begin with high quality to end with high quality.
-This means low-quality phone pictures and video are not the best material to start with.
+Begin with high quality and end with high quality.
+Avoid low-quality phone pictures and videos.

-- For more information on copyright, go to http://www.copyright.com/learn/about-copyright/
+- For information on copyright, go to http://www.copyright.com/learn/about-copyright/

-- Send all questions to Stacey Tisdale at [email protected].
+- Send all questions to Christy Thomas at [email protected].
 Type CONTEST in the subject line.
+Please allow 3 days for a reply.
 Do not use this email for entry submission.
-Please allow 3 days for a reply.

 RULES

-- Entries must be postmarked or email time-stamped no later than January 28, 2023, to be eligible for the Driving the Message contest.
+- Entries must be time-stamped no later than 11:59 PM February 14, 2025, to be eligible for the Driving the Message Contest.

-- Entries that display a dangerous or illegal activity will be disqualified, i.e. a video showing teens driving on a street while texting or not wearing a seat belt.
-Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, being in a vehicle while parked.
-Be safe, be smart.
+- Entries that display dangerous or illegal activities will be disqualified, i.e. a video showing teens driving on a street while texting or not wearing a seat belt.
+Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, and being in a vehicle while parked.

-- Entries submitted with evidence of illegal use of copyrighted material will not be considered for judging.
+- Entries submitted with evidence of illegal use of copyrighted material will be disqualified.
 The use of company logos and other product names (for cars, beverages, etc.) is also prohibited.

 - Software or online programs may be used to assemble/edit your entry, however, at least 90% of your entry must be generated by your own creativity and concept.